carbonleakage/ReadingNotes/ComposingPrograms.md

 1. Functions should be defined generally.
 Squaring is not in the Python library precisely because it is a special case of the ```pow``` function.

 > Decomposing a complex task into concise functions is a skill that takes experience to master.

+### Expression vs Statement
+Statements differ fundamentally from the expressions.
+They have no value.
+Instead of computing something, executing a control statement determines what the interpreter should do next.

+Assignment, ```def, return``` are examples of statements.
+These lines of Python code are not themselves expressions, although they all contain expressions as components.
+Rather than being evaluated, statements are executed.
+Each statement describes some change to the interpreter state, and executing a statement applies that change.
+As we have seen for ```return``` and assignment statements, executing statements can involve evaluating subexpressions contained within them.

+Expressions can also be executed as statements, in which case they are evaluated, but their value is discarded.
+Executing a pure function has no effect, but executing a non-pure function can cause effects as a consequence of function application.

+### Testing
+Testing functions to verify if they generate expected results is key to good programs.
+Test applying to a single function is called *unit test*.
+Python has Doctests, where the test cases are specified in the docstring of the function itself.